sskyy/radior/README.md

 ### 7. Error handling

-You can throw a build-in Error instance or use roof-bus `error` method.
+You can throw a build-in Error instance or use Radior `error` method.

 ```javascript
 bus.on('start', function listener1( arg1, arg2 ){